JimDaGuy/paint-gauge/README.md

 - [-] Setup linting with eslint-airbnb-config (Linting setup with Node code, not React yet)
 - [x] Setup database for saving ratings
 - [x] Implement API routes for saving ratings to the DB
-- [ ] Restructure components to follow React best practices
+- [x] Implement React-router with page-style components
 - [ ] Re-style main rating page
+- [ ] Create CSS-theme for the application and use it for my pages
+- [] Implement authentication
+  - [x] API route for registering users (Salt, Hash, and Store passwords)
+  - [ ] Client page for registering users
+  - [x] API route for logging in and returning JSON Web Tokens (JWT) upon success
+  - [-] Client page for logging in (Half-done)
-- [ ] Implement some sort of Auth and tie ratings to a user_id
+  - [ ] Store JWT client-side and use them for requests
+  - [ ] Modify API routes to use JWT if one is provided
+  - [ ] Customize client pages based on authentication status
-- [ ] Implement API routes for grabbing analtyics/other rating data
+- [ ] Implement pages and API routes for grabbing analtyics/other rating data
 - [ ] Implement API routes for non-200 responses
-- [ ] Implement pages for displaying rating information
 - [ ] Implement better error handling to prevent the application from crashing
 - [ ] Implement unit testing